 - you are an emergency management worker dealing with an emergency

-- you are a school student on a work experience placement of doing practical training
+- you are a school student on a work experience placement or doing practical training

-- you are doing the same activity as the child (e.g. playing together in a sporting team)
+- you are doing the same activity as the child (for example, playing together in a sporting team)

 - your only contact with a child is working with a record of them.